-Google for Nonprofits, a membership program for nonprofits based in the U.S. and U.K. (with country-specific programs), is looking to amplify its online engagement.
-Though it has eligibility requirements, once accepted, you have access to free versions of all Google products, including tutorials for each to help you get started (not too shabby, we know).
+Google for Nonprofits is a membership program for nonprofits based in the U.S. and U.K. (with country-specific programs).
+Though it has eligibility requirements, once accepted, you have access to free Google products.

-Organizations like Kiva, charity: water, BeatBullying, and UNICEF are part of the Google for Nonprofits community.
-Each of these groups has used Google's tools to heighten their awareness, particularly through Google Ads, YouTube, and Google+, among other features.
+Organizations like Kiva, BeatBullying, UNICEF, and charity: water are part of the Google for Nonprofits community.
+Each of these groups has used Google's tools to heighten their awareness, particularly through Google Ads, YouTube, and Google Workspace, among other features.

-We wanted to share the details of this free program with you so you can capitalize on these invaluable resources -- seven of which are shared below -- that can be game-changers for your organization's online awareness and fundraising campaigns.
+Below, we'll share the details of this free program so you can capitalize on these invaluable resources — five of which are shared below — that can be game-changers for your organization's online awareness and fundraising campaigns.

-The benefits of the apps are substantial.
+The benefit of these apps cannot be understated.
 For instance, if your team is disbursed in the field or operates in different countries, you can share and store information securely with Google Drive.
 Meanwhile, you can communicate online with people in various countries with Gmail and stay up-to-date on events with Google Calendar.